dotEkn/ethical_hacking_labs/Lab2/README.md

 - After that, all lowercase letters.
 - We also have a special character `-` or `_`
 - And it ends with a 4-digit year, 2000 and current year (2026).
+This information allowed the keyspace to be drastically reduced, making a mask-based brute force feasible.

 Another clue was given _the hashing is a bit outdated - and the password is not itself random_.